robertorosero/pyhtonmig/Doc/using/cmdline.rst

    If this environment variable is set, ``sys.argv[0]`` will be set to its value instead of the value got through the C runtime.
 Only works on Mac OS X.

+.. envvar:: PYTHONWARNINGS

+   This is equivalent to the :option:`-W` option.
+If set to a comma separated string, it is equivalent to specifying :option:`-W` multiple times.

 Debug-mode variables